AdobeDocs/campaign-standard.en/help/administration/using/syncwithlaunch-faq.md

 For more information on organizational unit, refer to this [page](../../administration/using/organizational-units.md).

-## I created a mobile property in Launch but my property is not visible in Adobe Campaign Standard. {#visibility-mobile-property}
+## I created a mobile property in [!DNL Launch] but my property is not visible in Adobe Campaign Standard. {#visibility-mobile-property}

 1. Check that the Adobe Campaign Standard extension is installed in mobile property in [!DNL Launch].